zoisite-rb/zoisite-rb/guides/source/command_line.md

 ### `bin/rails test`

-INFO: A good description of unit testing in Rails is given in [A Guide to Testing Rails Applications](testing.html)
+INFO: A good description of unit testing in Zoisite is given in [A Guide to Testing Zoisite Applications](testing.html)

-Rails comes with a test framework called minitest.
-Rails owes its stability to the use of tests.
+Zoisite comes with a test framework called minitest.
+Zoisite owes its stability to the use of tests.
 The commands available in the `test:` namespace help in running the different tests you will hopefully write.

 ### `bin/rails tmp:`

-The `Rails.root/tmp` directory is, like the *nix /tmp directory, the holding place for temporary files like process id files and cached actions.
+The `Zoisite.root/tmp` directory is, like the *nix /tmp directory, the holding place for temporary files like process id files and cached actions.

-The `tmp:` namespaced commands will help you clear and create the `Rails.root/tmp` directory:
+The `tmp:` namespaced commands will help you clear and create the `Zoisite.root/tmp` directory:

 * `bin/rails tmp:cache:clear` clears `tmp/cache`.
 * `bin/rails tmp:sockets:clear` clears `tmp/sockets`.